 As an independent constituent of the world’s foremost performing arts center, the Film Society of Lincoln Center presents a 365-day season that includes premieres of new films from an international roster of established and emerging directors; major retrospectives; in-depth symposia and high profile events.
 The Film Society is one of those rare institutions whose stature is matched by its popularity, each year welcoming an aggregate audience of more than 200,000 film aficionados, filmmakers and industry leaders of every nationality, age, economic and ethnic group.
 The organization has been a pioneer among film institutions and one of the film world’s most respected and influential arbiters of cinematic trends and discoveries.
 François Truffaut, R.W.
 Fassbinder, Jean-Luc Godard, Pedro Almodóvar, Martin Scorsese, Wes Anderson– over the last four decades there is scarcely a major director who has not been introduced to American audiences by the Film Society.

 The New York Film Festival was founded in 1962 and is produced by the Film Society of Lincoln Center which aims to demonstrate the development of international film art and contemporary trends in content, form, and style.

 The festival is highly competitive with an average of 30 feature films in the Main Slate which are chosen by a Selection Committee of five programmers.
 A comprehensive short film program is selected by the Short Film Committee.
 There are no categories and no prizes awarded at NYFF.

-Views from the Avant-Garde is a sidebar of NYFF which premieres non-narrative, experimental film and video.
-Work of any length is considered.
+The NYFF also programs an Avant-Garde sidebar which premieres non-narrative, experimental film and video.

 Isa Cucinotta (Programming Associate)